Don’t expect free help from me.

 You work with your local FSDO to get a Part 135 Certificate.
 It requires multiple meetings at the FSDO to work your way through a flow chart of activities.
 Although I’ve heard of people getting their Single Pilot Part 135 as quickly as three months — it took me four months — it takes other people years.
 In fact, more than a few operators have gone out of business while working through the process.

 There’s a lot of paperwork.
 The biggest challenge to most people is the creation of a Statement of Compliance.
 That’s where you list all the applicable FARs and state exactly how you will comply.
-My Statement of Compliance was 54 pages long.
+My Statement of Compliance, written in 2005, was 54 pages long.
 It wasn’t difficult for me to create because, after all, I am a writer.
 But I’d say that 90% of the people who try to get their Part 135 certificate stumble on this component, which occurs about halfway through that flow chart.

 You’ll also need to get on a drug testing program, create a training manual for carrying (or not carrying) HazMat, and obtain a secure location for basing your aircraft.
 You’ll need to create forms for pilots to log time flown, aircraft flight time, and squawks.
 You’ll need to have perfect maintenance records.
 If you’re going for a Basic Part 135, you’ll need all kinds of other manuals and documents, as well as staff in predetermined positions, such as Director of Operations, Director of Maintenance, etc.